 val sc = new SparkContext(conf)

 Initializing Spark in Java

-These examples show the minimal way to initialize a SparkContext, where you pass two parameters:
+The above examples show the minimal way to initialize a SparkContext, in Python, Scala, and Java, respectively, where you pass two parameters:

-- A cluster URL, namely local in these examples, which tells Spark how to connect to a cluster. local is a special value that runs Spark on one thread on the local machine, without connecting to a cluster.
+- A cluster URL, namely, ‘local’ in these examples, tells Spark how to connect to a cluster.
+This ‘local’ is a special value that runs Spark on one thread on the local machine, without connecting to a cluster.

-Become an Apache Spark Specialist by going through this Online Big Data & Spark Course in Singapore.
+Become an Apache Spark Specialist by signing up for this Online Big Data and Spark Course in Singapore!